a-demidenko/LG-TV-devmode-autoreset/README.md

 ### Overview

 LG TVs have a developer mode that expires after a certain period.
 This Cloudflare Worker automates the process of resetting the developer mode counter, preventing it from expiring.
-This is particularly useful for rooted LG TVs running custom applications.
+This is particularly useful for UNrooted LG TVs running custom applications.

 ### Features